8. RTL-SDR in Python¶

 RTL-SDR manual gain example

 There are a couple things to note here.
 The first ~2k samples do not seem to have much signal power in them, because they represent transients.
 It is recommended to throw away the first 2k samples each script, e.g., using sdr.read_samples(2048) and not doing anything with the output.
 The other thing we notice is that pyrtlsdr is returning the samples to us as floats, in between -1 and +1.
-Even though it uses an 8-bit ADC and produces integer values, pyrtlsdr is dividing by 127.0 for our convinience.
+Even though it uses an 8-bit ADC and produces integer values, pyrtlsdr is dividing by 127.0 for our convenience.

 Allowed Sample Rates¶